Power Supply for Vacuum Tube Experiments

 The photo on the left shows the original version of the supply powering an EAM86/6GX8 Magic Eye tube on a prototype board, this eventually became my Magic Eye Tube Wavemeter project.
 The photo on the right shows the improved version of the supply which includes a 10H 50mA choke and 100uF capacitor for better B+ hum filtering and a 1 ohm 2W resistor for setting the filament voltage to 6.3VAC.

-Other projects that will run on this supply include the 6U8A audio amp V2, the 6U8A audio amp V3, the Little Chickadee QRP transmitter, the W0RIO Piglet regenerative receiver and the The W0RIO 6U8A Code Practice Oscillator.
-The 10H choke and 100uF capacitor can be omitted for the Little Chickadee and Code Practice Oscillator projects.
+A number of diffent vacuum tube projects have been powered by this supply, they include the 6U8A audio amp V2, the 6U8A audio amp V3, the Little Chickadee QRP transmitter, the AM Chickadee transmitter, the Meadowlark 40M direct conversion receiver, the House Finch 40M direct conversion receiver, the Piglet regenerative receiver and the 6U8A Code Practice Oscillator.
+The 10H choke and 100uF capacitor can be omitted when powering the Little Chickadee and Code Practice Oscillator projects.

 This project uses high voltages including 120VAC and 160VDC/320VDC.
 The project should only be taken on by someone who has experience working with high voltage circuitry.
 The power cord should always be removed when working on the supply.
 It is advisable to short out the B+ line before working on the supply.